whearn17/S2076-MinecraftScanner/README.md

 # Very Fast Minecraft Server Scanner

+## Scanning speeds

 You can scan 1 Million Minecraft Servers in less than 4 hours

-I wouldn't recommend going above 1000 threads.

 From my testing, using more threads and a smaller host timeout produces a faster but more innacurate scan, potentially missing IPs.
+I used 1000 threads with a 10 second host timeout and was able to scan 1 million IPs in a little less than 4 hours.

 ## Usage